SebHoller/ADAPT/README.md

 1. Build ADAPT.sln (Optional, for Recast inclusion)
 2. Open the "Unity" folder as a Unity Project
 3. Look at the demos under the Demos directory and Tutorials

+For HumanMotionGeneration:
+4. change into the directory "Unity/Assets/HumanMotionGeneration"
+5. Start the scene "Demo"
+6. Press keys for movements and STL-Import:
+- "C": starts the command in "charMovementsIn.txt"
+- "P": starts set demo movements
+- "K": loads a drill-press into the scene
+- "L": loads a workbench into the scene

 ---